brehaut/manticore/README.md

 ## Usage

 This project is currently a WIP.
-Two major problems:

- * Currently the encounter generation is exhaustive.
-A single level 1 character generates approximately 350 “fair” encounters.
-Exponential explosion occurs rapidly.
-Not all of these encounters are useful; filtering and additional querying is needed for prepping the domain of the search.
- * There is exactly zero UI.

 You will need typescript and make installed to build this project: